jon-xu/scSplit/README.md

         -v, --vcf, VCF from mixed BAM
         -i, --bam, mixed sample BAM
         -b, --bar, barcodes whitelist
+        -c, --com, Common SNVs
         -r, --ref, Ref count CSV as output
         -a, --alt, Alt count CSV as output

         e.g. scSplit count -v mixed_genotype.vcf -i filtered.bam -b barcodes.tsv -r ref_filtered.csv -a alt_filtered.csv

-   b) This step is memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
-As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.
+   b) This step could be memory consuming, if the number of SNVs and/or cells are high.
+As a guideline, building matrices for 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.

    c) It is **strongly recommended** to use below SNV list to filter the matrices to improve prediction accuracy: